Optimizing model-agnostic Random Subspace ensembles: Methods

-As shown by Eq.\eqref{eq:cond_expec_IS}, the importance sampling approximation consists of a weighted average of the functions $f_{\bz^{(t)}}$, using weights $w_t = \frac{p(\bz^{(t)} \vert \bbeta)}{ p(\bz^{(t)} \vert \balpha)}$.
-When $\bbeta$ becomes very different from $\balpha$, some models $f_{\bz^{(t)}}$ might be hardly used for the importance sampling approximation because they have a very low weight $w_t$.
-The effective number of used models can be computed as \cite{doucet01}:
+As shown by Eq.\eqref{eq:expec_IS}, the importance sampling approximation consists of a weighted average over $T$ feature subsets $\bz^{(t)}$, using weights $w_t = \frac{p(\bz^{(t)} \vert \bbeta)}{ p(\bz^{(t)} \vert \balpha)}$.
+When $\bbeta$ becomes very different from $\balpha$, some of the feature subsets will be hardly used in the average because they will have a very low weight $w_t$.
+The effective number of used feature subsets can be computed as \cite{doucet01}:

-With imbalanced weights, the importance sampling approximation is equivalent to averaging over $T_{eff}$ models.
+With imbalanced weights, the importance sampling approximation is equivalent to averaging over $T_{eff}$ feature subsets.
 When $T_{eff}$ is too low, the gradient estimation thus becomes unreliable.
 When this happens, we train $T$ new models $f_{\bz^{(t)}}$ by sampling the feature subsets $\bz^{(t)}$ from the current distribution $p(\bz \vert \bbeta)$.
-In practice, new models are trained as soon as $T_{eff}$ drops below $\frac{T}{2}$, with a maximum of 100 gradient descent steps between two training phases.
+In practice, new models are trained as soon as $T_{eff}$ drops below $0.9T$.